Connor McDavid Game Preview: Oilers vs. Flyers

 McDavid Stats vs. the Flyers in 2022-23

-- The Flyers ranked 23rd in goals against, allowing 276 total goals (3.4 per game) in NHL action.
+- The Flyers gave up 276 total goals (3.4 per game), ranking 23rd in NHL action in goals against.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.